proxy-wasm/proxy-wasm-cpp-sdk/docs/building.md

 ## Docker

-A Dockerfile for the C++ SDK is provided in [Dockerfile-sdk](Dockerfile-sdk).
+A Dockerfile for the C++ SDK is provided in [Dockerfile-sdk](../Dockerfile-sdk).

-It can built in this directory by:
+It can built in this repository's root directory by:

 ```bash
 docker build -t wasmsdk:v2 -f Dockerfile-sdk .